Wick rotation: Statistical and quantum mechanics

+Note that this formula can be obtained from the formula for thermal equilibrium by replacing 1/k_{B}T with it/ħ.

 Statics and dynamics

 Wick rotation relates statics problems in n dimensions to dynamics problems in n − 1 dimensions, trading one dimension of space for one dimension of time.
 A simple example where n = 2 is a hanging spring with fixed endpoints in a gravitational field.
 The shape of the spring is a curve y(x).
 The spring is in equilibrium when the energy associated with this curve is at a critical point (an extremum); this critical point is typically a minimum, so this idea is usually called "the principle of least energy".
 To compute the energy, we integrate the energy spatial density over space:

 where k is the spring constant, and V(y(x)) is the gravitational potential.

 The corresponding dynamics problem is that of a rock thrown upwards.
 The path the rock follows is that which extremalizes the action; as before, this extremum is typically a minimum, so this is called the "principle of least action".
 Action is the time integral of the Lagrangian:

 We get the solution to the dynamics problem (up to a factor of i) from the statics problem by Wick rotation, replacing y(x) by y(it) and the spring constant k by the mass of the rock m: